 Cane Syrup Pot

-Used to make cane syrup.
-On some plantations, these style pots were also used to punish the enslaved and to boil them alive (as depicted in the movie “Mandingo.”
+On some plantations, they used these pots to punish the enslaved and to boil them alive (as depicted in the movie “Mandingo.”
 CLICK HERE to see the clip.)

 The Big House

 The carriage house dates to 1820.
 In its earlier years, the east bay was used as a horse stall.
-The overseer had the horse saddled each day and tied to the chain so that it was available for riding and checking the fields
+The overseer had the horse saddled each day and tied to the chain so that it was available for riding and checking the fields.

 Square Corn Crib and Cistern

 There are several Pigeonnier’s on the land.
-The Prud’hommes harvested young pigeons for a delicacy called “Squab”.
+The Prud’ Hommes harvested young pigeons for a delicacy called “Squab.”

-Hubby checking out the Chicken Coop.
+Husband checking out the Chicken Coop.

 Chickens were bred, hatched and fattened in this area.
 Turkeys were also raised on the land.